rwandantechy/clmpi-benchmark/docs/usage.md

 ### Model Selection
 1. Pull only the models you need for evaluation
-2. Add models to config only when ready to evaluate
-3. Remove models from config after use to keep it clean
+2. Use command-line model specification for simplicity
-4. Consider hardware constraints and model size
+3. Consider hardware constraints and model size
-5. Test with small samples first
+4. Test with small samples first

 ### Result Analysis
 1. Review detailed logs for anomalies